-The duties of a chaplain related to the community include, but are not limited to:
+The duties of a Police Chaplain related to the community where/when appropriate may include, but are not limited to:

-- (a) Fostering familiarity with the role of law enforcement in the community. - (b) Providing an additional link between the community, other chaplain coordinators and the Department. - (c) Providing liaison with various civic, business and religious organizations.

-- (d) Promptly facilitating requests for representatives or leaders of various denominations. - (e) Assisting the community in any other function as needed or requested. - (f) Making referrals in cases where specialized attention is needed or in cases that are beyond the chaplain's ability to assist.
+- (a) Fostering familiarity with the role of law enforcement in the community. - (b) Providing an additional connection within the community,. - (c) Providing liaison with various civic, business and faith based organizations. - (d) Promptly facilitating requests for representatives or leaders of various faith based organizations. - (e) Assisting the community in any other function as needed or requested.